noeltoivio/noeltoivio.github.io/index.md

 > Developed 2020

-### Project info
-- 100% made by me
-- Developed in Unreal using Blueprint scripting
+Sumo Ball is one of my student portfolio pieces from my time at The Game Assembly back in 2020.
+It's all made by me in Unreal using Blueprint scripting.
+The quality of my work has improved since then but by all means — feel free to take a look!

 <a href="sumo_ball.html" class="btn">Design thought process ↗</a>